Monochromatic garden: Single-color gardens

 Such a garden is planted so that it overwhelms the observer with a single color.
 While this may seem a rather bland approach at first, such gardens were made popular by the work of famous garden designers such as Gertrude Jekyll and Vita Sackville-West.
 Sackville-West, for example, created what may have been one of the most famous single-color gardens, the White Garden room of the Sissinghurst Castle Garden.

 Many single-color gardens use flowers of different shades, such as light yellow and deep gold, or a range that includes dark burgundy, bright scarlet, and also pink for a red garden.
-(An similar idea uses analogous colors, such as purple, red, and orange, rather than a single color.)
+(A similar idea uses analogous colors, such as purple, red, and orange, rather than a single color.)
 Plants with colored leaves, such as silver leaves or plants with variegated foliage for a white garden, might also be included.

 The color for a monochromatic garden may be chosen for any reason, including to fit a small garden, as part of a clean, contemporary design, or to highlight a favorite color.
 Another possibility is an all-green garden, which may feel peaceful or harmonious.
 A monochromatic edible garden is possible, but more challenging to design than a flower garden in any color except green.
 Yellow variegated leaves can be difficult to include in a multi-colored garden, but they blend easily into an all-yellow garden, such as all-yellow Gold Border garden at Wave Hill in New York.

 Beyond the choice of color, single-color gardens are designed with a variety of types and sizes of flowers as well as plants of different heights, shapes and textures.
 Other elements of the garden, such as pathways, walls, and furniture, may match or contrast with the chosen color.